TrendingTechnology/httpmapper/README.md

-# httpmapper
+# Httpmapper
-A web crawler made in python.
+Httpmapper is a web crawler made using libs in python.

+## Functionallies
+-
+- Get e-mails of url's
+- Use API's to get IP locations, etc
+-